-Product reports of Task Force on Climate-related Financial Disclosures (TCFD) can be obtained from the Manager's website at https://investment-trusts.fidelity.co.uk.
+Product reports of Task Force on Climate-related Financial Disclosures (TCFD) can be obtained via the Additional Information section on the Company's website at www.fidelity.co.uk/asianvalues.

 Bribery Act 2010 and Criminal Finances Act 2017

 The Company is committed to carrying out business fairly, honestly and openly.
 The Board recognises the benefits this has to reputation and business confidence.
 The Board, the Manager, the Manager's employees and others acting on the Company's behalf, are expected to demonstrate high standards of behaviour when conducting business.
 The Board has adopted a zero tolerance policy in respect to bribery and tax evasion and its facilitation.